 The Government has introduced new legislation which increases reporting obligations for trusts, following its implementation of the European Union’s Fifth Money Laundering Directive (5MLD).
-The legislation comes into force in April 2021 and has wide-ranging implications for trusts.
+The legislation came into force on 6 October 2020 and has wide-ranging implications for trusts.
 It extends new reporting obligations to a significant number of trusts, and trustees will need to consider timescales and information they must provide to HMRC as a result of the legislation.
 Trustees should act now to review the position of their trusts and to ensure they are fully compliant with any legislative requirements.

 In 2017, the UK Government introduced new record keeping obligations on trustees.
 As part of these obligations HMRC required trustees to register information relating to their trust as part of its Trust Registration Service (TRS).
 For further background information on the TRS and its introduction, please read our contemporaneous comments and guidance.

 It became mandatory for the trustees of UK express trusts (a trust intentionally created rather than one arising by the operation of law) and certain non-UK trusts to register on the TRS if any of the following UK taxes had become payable by the trust:

 If a trust incurs a liability to income tax or capital gains tax, the trustees must register the trust by 5 October following the end of the tax year in which the liability arose.
 For other relevant taxes, the registration deadline for trusts is 31 January following the end of the tax year in which the liability occurred.

 A trust should be registered via HMRC’s website using an online Government gateway account.
 Trustees are able to register the trust themselves or may arrange for a tax agent to complete this on their behalf.